devee8/soc-lore/events/a-fighting-night.md

 ### Interval VIII: Seize the Initiative

 Maitha and MC encounter Calamities that are too tough to handle.
 They need to escape through a building on the other side of the map.
 Shahin gives MC the Haste and Push/Pull abilities to help Maitha get to the exit point.

+### Interval IX: Cocoa's Food-venture

+This battle takes place in the mines.
+MC needs to give Cocoa 4 types of ingredients.
+The team gets ingredients from the slimes, boars, spiders and wolves.
+Cocoa cooks up the ingredients into dishes.

+### Interval X: Hunter of Nightmares